-WNBA players to spotlight female violence victims on jerseys
+WNBA players to spotlight Breonna Taylor on jerseys

 “We are incredibly proud of WNBA players who continue to lead with their inspiring voices and effective actions in the league’s dedicated fight against systemic racism and violence,” WNBA Commissioner Cathy Engelbert said.
 “Working together with the WNBPA and the teams, the league aims to highlight players’ social justice efforts throughout the 2020 season and beyond.
 Systemic change can’t happen overnight, but it is our shared responsibility to do everything we can to raise awareness and promote the justice we hope to see in society.”

 The jersey idea was first publicly put forth by Las Vegas Aces forward Angel McCoughtry.
+Players have the option to just wear the uniforms opening weekend or throughout the season.

 The league and players association also announced the creation of a new platform — The Justice Movement — and the creation of the WNBA/WNBPA Social Justice Council.
 The purpose of the council is to push for change on issues including race, voting rights, LGBTQ advocacy and gun control.